testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 Due to the problem of [combinatorial explosion](/blog/combinatorial-testing-the-introduction/#Exhaustive-testing-and-the-combinatorial-explosion-problem), a practical application of combinatorial testing requires narrowing down the number of combinations that each test can explore.
-Combinatorial testing is often even put aside altogether as testers think that the number of combinations is either very large or close to infinite and therefore nothing can be done and they only write test cases that only check one or just a few of the combinations.
+Combinatorial testing is often even put aside altogether, as testers think that the number of combinations is either very large or close to infinite and therefore nothing can be done, and they only write test cases that only check one or a few of the combinations.

 # The addition function

-Let's take a simple toy example, the `add(a, b)` function defined below and see how we can write different tests for it to make sure it works as expected.
+Let's take a simple toy example, the `add(a, b)` function defined below, and see how we can write different tests for it to make sure it works as expected.

 ```python